-April 2018: Creating and sustaining a 10% organization, invited guest speaker to the Office of Charter Schools prior to the opening of the school.
+April 2018: Creating and sustaining a 10X organization, invited guest speaker the school mission and North Carolina charter school law.
+These policies will be adopted prior to the submission of the Ready to Open (RTO) Report submitted to the Office of Charter Schools prior to the opening of the school.
 Emereau Board members will attend Ready to Open Meetings and Seminars and complete documents, in a timely manner, as requested by the office of Charter Schools.